sriramab/gamamanual/InstallingGitVersionMars17.md

     * Other fields will be automatically filled in.
 ![Source GIT repository](resources/images/developpingExtension/GIT_source_git_repository.png)
   * In **Branch Selection** windows,
-    * check the master branch
+    * check the mars branch
     * Next
     * Note: If you are using Ubuntu 16 and you did not find any branch in this windows, may be your eclipse has a bug related with the OS.
 The workaround should be:
         * Close eclipse